Istora Mandiri MRT station: Location

 The second underground station on the MRT, Istora Mandiri station is located on Jl.
 Jendral Sudirman in Kebayoran Baru, South Jakarta.
 Nearby is the shopping mall of Pacific Place, the Ritz-Carlton Hotel, and the Indonesia Stock Exchange, all located within the greater Sudirman Central Business district (SCBD).
-The station is located close to the Gelora Bung Karno Sports complex and The Sultan hotel, and close to the Semanggi Interchange with Jl.
+The station is located close to the Gelora Bung Karno Sports complex and the headquarters of Greater Jakarta Metropolitan Police (Polda Metro Jaya or PMJ), as well as the Semanggi Interchange with Jl.
 Gatot Sobroto and the Jakarta Inner Ring Road.